 Roasted chicory root has a long history of being used as a coffee substitute; it makes this tea stronger and blacker with a bitter component that is similar to coffee.
 Another bitter root to combine with chicory is burdock root which is one of my favorites as a coffee substitute–I use about 3/4 tsp. organic, dried and cut burdock root to 1 tsp. chicory root.

 There are lots of options for what you may want to add for flavor and medicinal value–cinnamon, cardamom, licorice root, burdock root, anise seed, fennel seed, dried and ground organic orange rind, vanilla, cocoa powder.
-I usually also add a tablespoon of collagen powder (Great Lakes) and I like to add raw cocoa powder because it reminds me of hot chocolate.
+I usually also add a tablespoon of collagen powder (Great Lakes) and I like to add raw cocoa powder sometimes for ” hot chocolate”.
 But these are optional ingredients.
 The coconut milk makes it rich and gives it body.
+This drink will remain “low carb” if you avoid adding any form of concentrated sugar to it and use stevia or monk fruit instead.

 One other note, if you prefer to use coconut oil instead of milk, you can get this to emulsify in your tea by adding lecithin also and then blending with an immersion blender (it doesn’t froth up unless you blend it).
 Lecithin powder made from organic sunflower seeds is now available online and may be in your health food store; this is the best type of lecithin to use as I don’t like the ones made from soy.
 If you don’t use the lecithin, the oil will pool on the top of your tea.